 In line with the increasing number of capital transfers, the practice of information barriers has been expanded over recent decades to protect investors, clients, and other key stakeholders from the leakage of confidential information.
 There are several ways in which firms can do this and includes things like physically separating departments, monitoring conversations between employees and clients, splitting up record keeping systems, and setting up access controls.
 Whilst all financial firms had policies to this effect prior to lockdown, managing and monitoring information barriers became nearly impossible when the standard practice of restricting the physical location of people and flow of information in a controlled office environment was forced to change overnight.

 In an office environment, physical rooms, and the movement of people between them can be easily monitored and restricted.
 This is not possible when employees are working remotely.
 It is also harder for compliance teams to control the spread of confidential information once it has left the office.
 Documents are suddenly signed, sealed, and delivered electronically, with a much higher risk of confidential information being inadvertently shared by roommates, family members or friends.

-Outside of the control office environment, employees’ use of e-communication platforms and devices skyrocketed, increasing the number of channels that confidential information could be shared on.
-This is a concern because conversations that previously would be carried out in person, suddenly all took place electronically.
+When lockdown set in and employees started working outside of the control office environment, the use of e-communication platforms and devices skyrocketed, increasing the number of channels that confidential information could be shared on.
+Conversations that previously would be carried out in person, suddenly all took place electronically.
 And while these should all be captured and recorded on approved and recordable corporate communications channels, it is extremely difficult for organisations to control how and where employees communicate and share content in a remote working environment